 The Museum of Pathological Anatomy was founded around 1870 as a collection of anatomical pieces of pathological and educational interest taken from cadavers and placed in glass jars blown.
-It houses an important collection of human and animal pathological pieces of great scientific value, some of which date back to the Grand Ducal era.

 Considering the dates of the beginning of the collections, much of the material has historical interest, as well as pathological and educational, and includes rare specimens.